smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Piranesi** by Susanna Clarke, read 30 times

 **TOTAL**: 908 books read, with 378 unique titles.
+672 books were claimed to qualify for hard mode.
 270 books were used only once for this square.
 Skipped 21 times.
 Substituted 0 times.